-For many people, the idea of budgets and spreadsheets fill them with dread, but luckily there are now a host of online and desktop software solutions which can keep accurate records of your finances.
+For many people, the idea of budgets and spreadsheets fills them with dread, but luckily there are now a host of online and desktop software solutions which can keep accurate records of your finances.
 There are many different options for personal finance tools for both PC and Mac users and the best ones can really help to take the stress out of budget control.
 Here are some of our favorites:

-GnuCash (Windows, Mac and Linux)
+GnuCash (Windows, Mac, and Linux)

 Another option that gets a big thumbs up in the dollar saving stakes, as it’s also free to use.
 It’s a web-based solution which means you can use it on any machine with a decent internet browser, but also means you’ll need to have online access whenever you want to check your finances.
-Cloud-based systems have become a lot more secure in recent years so you shouldn’t have any concerns from that point of view, although there are many people who would still prefer the comfort of a desktop solution for their financial accounting.
+Cloud-based systems have become a lot more secure in recent years so you shouldn’t have any concerns from that point of view, although many people would still prefer the comfort of a desktop solution for their financial accounting.
 But if you’re happy with a cloud-based system, then Mint offers an easy-to-use and elegant option.
-You can access from your computer or phone and see all your balances and transactions in one place.
-It will also help you track investments, send you reminders when bills are due and even offers tips on how to save and get the most from your money.
+You can access it from your computer or phone and see all your balances and transactions in one place.
+It will also help you track investments, send you reminders when bills are due, and even offers tips on how to save and get the most from your money.

 Quicken (Windows, Mac)

 The daddy of personal finance software from the same people behind Mint.
 This is the top choice in America and for good reason.
-It’s not cheap though and will set you back between $49.99 and $99.99 depending which version you want.
-But what you get is a powerful day-to-day budgeting package, with cash flow graphs, bill reminders, automatic and intuitive budget goals and quick and clear analyses of where your money is going.
-It can even help you plan for retirement, set up debt reduction plans and alert you to any unusual account activity.
+It’s not cheap though and will set you back between $49.99 and $99.99 depending on which version you want.
+But what you get is a powerful day-to-day budgeting package, with cash flow graphs, bill reminders, automatic and intuitive budget goals, and quick and clear analyses of where your money is going.
+It can even help you plan for retirement, set up debt reduction plans, and alert you to any unusual account activity.